AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 #### JavaScript

 Start with [a Sendbird JavaScript sample app](https://github.com/sendbird/SendBird-JavaScript).
 We're going to use the [Sendbird JavaScript UIkit Custom Sample](https://github.com/sendbird/SendBird-JavaScript/tree/master/uikit-samples/custom-react-app) as a starting point.
-This gives us a start app with some custom components we can quickly modify.
+This gives us a starter app with some custom components we can quickly modify.

 #### iOS